Regiones Remotas

 Men have been shaping our history, making themselves the main characters.
 It is necessary to change how we look at our territory to see some women appear.
 But, which are the ones that become present?

 Regions, where diverse memories are absent from our history, are portrayed.
-The Paracas ringed knitting, a pre-hispanic technique that has been lost over the years, traces these areas.
-This technique connects the individualistic photos, creating a unified territory of texture and color.
-The Paracas ringed knitting speaks of memory.
+The cross-knit looping, a pre-hispanic technique that has been lost over the years, traces these areas.
+This technique connects the photos, creating a unified territory of texture and color.
+The cross-knit looping speaks of memory.
 A diverse group of women is depicted in knitting.

 And one question remains: to what extent would we have to keep changing how we look our space to fully unearth the untold history of the peripheral regions?